A Laboratory and Field

 Disease diagnosis and horticultural consultation.
 Landscape and garden. |

 If the trees and shrubs in your landscape are looking unhealthy or dying, you may have a disease or cultural problem.
-The first step to improve plant health is to determine just what is the problem.
-You may have a disease causing fungus, such as Armillaria, Phytophthora, or Verticillium in your soil.
+The first step to improve plant health is to diagnose the problem.
+You may have a disease causing fungus, such as Armillaria, Phytophthora, or Verticillium.
 The solution may be as simple as planting trees and shrubs that do not get the disease.
 Improving soil drainage may solve the problem.
-A fungicide may be helpful.
 Once the cause of the disease is determined, the proper management techniques can be recommended.
-If no disease is present the poor vitality of the tree of shrub may be due to improper cultural conditions.
+If no disease is present the poor vitality of the tree or shrub may be due to improper cultural conditions.
 Selection of plants that will do well in your yard may solve the problem.
+A site visit to your home is recommended for a thorough evaluation of your landscape situation.
+It is difficult for a homeowner to collect the proper plant sample for a diagnosis.
+Plant samples are cultured in a laboratory to confirm the diagnosis.
+Common disease or cultural problems identified include:

 |

 To keep ahead of your turf disease problems, an accurate diagnosis is essential.
-Spraying with the wrong fungicide wastes money and adds unwanted chemicals to the environment.
 A site visit will determine your disease or cultural problems and lead to an attractive landscape and a happy client.
+In addition to tests for landscape tree and shrub problems, the following turf diseases are commonly cultured:

 |

 An early and accurate diagnosis of your disease problems can save you from large crop losses.
-We specialize in bacterial disease diagnosis.
 Special research projects are available.
 Many disease control strategies can be pre-tested in the lab, saving you time and energy.
-For instance, fungal or bacterial strains from your facility can be cultured and tested against pesticides to determine if resistance is present.
-This saves money by preventing the use of ineffective pesticides.
+Pathogens commonly investigated include: Tests available for:

 |